 And she was taken aback, unable to process the fact.
 Why?

-On the other hand, all those working-men who are seemingly experiencing work-induced fatigue would be allowed to enjoy the coziness of extra sleep and feast without any complaints at all.
+On the other hand, all those working-men who are seemingly experiencing work-induced fatigue are allowed to enjoy the coziness of extra sleep without any complaints.
 Is that even fair?
-(Luckily for me here, my own parents and In-Laws do not fuss over this factor. )

 My argument here is not about Women waking up early, which is definitely a good practice.
-Rather why are they forced to practice it?
+BUT why are they forced?